rethinkdb/rethinkdb/NOTES.md

  * Implemented efficient batching for distributed joins using the `eqJoin` command.
    (#5115)
  * Optimized `tableCreate` to complete more quickly. (#4746)
- * TODO Function evaluation overhead
+ * Reduced the CPU overhead of ReQL function calls and term evaluation. (no issue number)
 * Web UI
  * The web UI now uses the `conn.server()` command for getting information about the connected server. (#5059)